raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 Thus, **GA_Bartow_20201103** is the job for the 2020 General Election in Bartow County, GA.
 It is okay to add additional tags to the end, like **\_LAT** if it is the job to process the [Logic and Accuracy Test](#logic-and-accuracy-test-lat) ballot images in that same election, or for other purposes.
 NOTE: The job_name can't be changed very easily once it is set.
 It cannot have spaces or special characters other than underscore.
 See also _[Audit Job](#audit-job)_.

-<h3 id="job-settings-file">Job Settings File</h3>
+<h3 id="job-settings">Job Settings</h3>

-For each [Audit Job](#audit-job), there is a related _Job Settings File_.
-It has the name which is the _[job_name](#job_name) prefixed with the string "JOB\_".
+For each [Audit Job](#audit-job), there are a set of related _Job Settings_.
+The file of job settings for a given job will be in a file with name "JOB_" followed by the [job_name](#job_name).
 It is a csv (comma separated values, i.e. spreadsheet) file and can be edited with any spreadsheet program, but is normally edited through the *[AuditEngine App](#auditengine-app)*.
 There are a vast number of possible settings that can control AuditEngine when it processes an election.
 Most of these are to allow AuditEngine to handle ballots from various vendors, and variations we find due to differences in how the [Voting Systems](#voting-system) are programmed.
 We can summarize these settings into a number of categories:

 * **Source Files** -- The locations and names of Ballot Image [Archives](#archive-zip-archive), Verification Archives, [CVR](#cast-vote-record-cvr) files, [BSM](#ballot-style-masters-bsms) Files, and other exports from the [EMS](#election-management-system-ems).
 These parameters are provided by the _AuditEngine App_ derived from the files that are uploaded.
 * **Election Info** -- Information about the election district used for reporting, such as the official ballots cast, population, registered voters, registration partisan bias, etc.